mikelane/CS533-Operating-Systems/Assignment_5/README.md

 Plain text is also preferred for your write-up.
 You may wrap your files in an archive such as a .tar file.

-Email your submission to the TA at <u>kstew2 at cs.pdx.edu</u> on or before the due date.
+Email your submission to the [TA](https://mikelane.github.io/CS533-Operating-Systems/) on or before the due date.
 The subject line should be "CS533 Assignment 5".

 ## Need Help?